mlyzy/GREClue/README.md

 <div align=center><img src="fig3.png" width = 50% ></div>

 ## Folder Structure
-Here, we list the functions of folders.
+Here we list the descriptions of the folders.
 ```
  ├── Dataset: data used to train and test
  ├── FSG: the code of FSG